MeilindaGirsang/web/README.md

 ## Basic Information

-The Pega React Starter Kit shows how to construct an React application to utilize the Pega-APIs with layout and field information.
+The DXAPI Adapter Kit shows how to render a Pega application utilizing the DX APIs with layout and field information.

 ## Development Environment: